JacquesBegin/smoothie-duplicator/README.md

 * Admin can view a list of most popular smoothies (based off of ordering data)
 * Admin can view all available smoothies
 * Admin can view a detailed view of individual smoothies: listing ingredients and basic nutritional information
+* Admin can search for smoothies using a live search
-* Admin can create new smoothies that will be available of the user portal
+* Admin can create new smoothies that will be available on the user portal
 * Admin can create new ingredients for smoothie creation
 * Admin can modifiy smoothie data (name, ingredients)
 * Admin can delete smoothies